delaneylyman/ozone_health/README.md

 health and vegetation impact metrics, and trend information.

 The folder, “shine”, contains the necessary files to run this R Shiny app.
 The whole folder must be placed in your R path.
 The data must be in the folder for the app to run.
-After you have the folder and data.
-Type the command
+After you have the folder and data, type the following command to run the app:
 > runApp(‘shine’)
-to run the app.